It means your server is working, but you don’t have permission to access the web page due to the wrong permission or a corrupted .htaccess file.

 The most common reasons are wrong permission and corrupted .htaccess files.
 Others may be plugin conflicts, theme compatibility, CDN, or hotlink protection.

 How do I fix the 403 error?

-Fix permission for WordPress files and directories, create a fresh .htaccess file, find out rogue plugins and avoid hotlink-protected content.
+Fix permissions for WordPress files and directories, create a fresh .htaccess file, find rogue plugins, and avoid hotlink-protected content.

-Have your issues gone?
-Please share and do let me in the comment box.
+Have your issues been resolved?
+Please share, and do let me know in the comment box.